mensly/dunnohack/README.md

 The primary purpose is as a learning experience for creating this type of game, but it should also be fun to play.

+A hosted version of this repository can be found at: [dunnohack-opentdb.web.app](https://dunnohack-opentdb.web.app)

 # TODO

 * [ ] Basic UI for starting and playing a game